-I Put $1,000 Worth Of Augustinus Bader Products To The Test
+A Skin-Care Amateur Reviews $1,000 Worth Of Augustinus Bader

 Advertisement

-The science-backed skincare brand was founded in 2017, but news of its power traveled to me organically through an active group chat comprised of my five best friends from high school, where topics like family, the Kardashians, and skin care are bandied about.
-When the Augustinus Bader discussion first surfaced, before-and-after selfies were shared over iMessage, showing a remarkable change in my friends’ skin texture, tone, and overall brightness.
-(My friends also communicated alarm about the price tags — the brand’s hero product, the Cream, retails for an eye-popping $280 for 50 ml.)
-Before long, the brand started popping up in other places — on social media, at trusted beauty retailers like Sephora, and right here on Refinery29 — always accompanied by glowing accounts of how its suite of products had the ability to completely overhaul skin.

-Augustinus Bader (the person) famously spent most of his career working with burn victims, researching and innovating ways to heal skin that had been damaged by exposure to fire — and in 2008, after decades of experimenting, one significant breakthrough set the stage for his skin care brand.
-“Professor Bader developed a groundbreaking “Wound Gel” that promotes the natural self-repair of traumatic wounds at a cellular level,” reads a lengthy summary on the brand’s website. “[The gel] functions by carrying a set of healing signals to the site of an injury, which, in turn, catalyzes a response from damaged skin cells and facilitates an expedited, automated restoration process.”
+Augustinus Bader (the person) famously spent most of his career working with burn victims, researching and innovating ways to heal skin that had been damaged by exposure to fire — and in 2008, after decades of experimenting, one significant breakthrough set the stage for his skin-care brand.
+“Professor Bader developed a groundbreaking 'Wound Gel' that promotes the natural self-repair of traumatic wounds at a cellular level,” reads a lengthy summary on the brand’s website. “[The gel] functions by carrying a set of healing signals to the site of an injury, which, in turn, catalyzes a response from damaged skin cells and facilitates an expedited, automated restoration process.”
 The bio-technology that fueled this gel paved the way for TFC8 (“Trigger Factor Complex”), a potent blend of “natural amino acids, high-grade vitamins and synthesized molecules naturally found in skin” and the active ingredient in many Augustinus Bader products.
 In a 2021 story on Refinery29, former deputy beauty director Rachel Krause explained that the “proprietary blend of ingredients forms an ‘activation signal’ that tells your own dormant cells what to do, [giving] your body what it needs to self-regulate and heal, resulting in healthier, renewed-looking skin regardless of what you started with.”

+The hype surrounding “AB,” and many devotees refer to it online, is not to be fucked with.
+Beauty director Sara Tan explained that the brand’s “very expensive but very good Serum ... has truly changed my skin texture,” and Krause described a “feeling of dread” when her supply of the Rich Cream began to dwindle.
+“Can’t live without this!” exclaimed a Sephora reviewer of the Essence, the brand’s new exfoliant-toner combo.
+“This whole line has drastically changed my skin.”
+One friend on my group text describes the Cream as “a light filter”, noting the “immediate impact — the first time you put it on you notice a lighter, smoother complexion.”
+After receiving a sample in a beauty advent calendar, Most Wanted editor Marshall Bright explained that when “used alone on clean skin, I also felt like I woke up with more of a glow.
+I was so smitten with it I eventually bought a full-sized bottle on sale last year.”

+The hype surrounding “AB,” and many devotees refer to it online, is not to be fucked with.
+Beauty director Sara Tan explained that the brand’s “very expensive but very good Serum ... has truly changed my skin texture,” and Krause described a “feeling of dread” when her supply of the Rich Cream began to dwindle.
+“Can’t live without this!” exclaimed a Sephora reviewer of the Essence, the brand’s new exfoliant-toner combo.
+“This whole line has drastically changed my skin.”
+One friend on my group text describes the Cream as “a light filter”, noting the “immediate impact — the first time you put it on you notice a lighter, smoother complexion.”
+After receiving a sample in a beauty advent calendar, Most Wanted editor Marshall Bright explained that when “used alone on clean skin, I also felt like I woke up with more of a glow.
+I was so smitten with it I eventually bought a full-sized bottle on sale last year.”

 Advertisement